 - Uneven floors

-- Vertical, horizontal, or stair-step cracks in your drywall or concrete
+- Vertical, horizontal, diagonal, or stair-step cracks in your drywall or concrete

 - Sticking doors

-You’ll also want to take your inspection outside.
-You can often detect signs of structural damage in your exterior foundation.
-Here, be sure to look for various cracks along your foundation.
+Don’t forget to take your inspection outside.
+Signs of structural damage can often be found in your exterior foundation.
+Here, be sure to look for various cracks alongside your home and foundation.
 You’ll also want to measure your foundation against your landscaping just in case it starts to sink.

 Look Over Your Crawl Space

-Despite their smaller stature, crawl spaces hold significant sway over the health of a home.
-If you leave your crawl space free of waterproofing measures, it can quickly become an incubator for mold.
-These molds can take root within 48 hours of a leak springing, and they can cause respiratory problems for your home’s residents.
+Despite their smaller size, crawl spaces hold significant sway over the health of a home.
+If you skip waterproofing measures for your crawl space, it can quickly become an incubator for mold.
+Mold acts fast, sometimes within 48 hours of a leak springing, and can cause respiratory problems for you and your family living in the home.

 The most obvious signs of crawl space damage include: